Our free membership, business.com+, takes the pain out of choosing new business services.

 Develop an acceptable usage policy for social media in your workplace.
 You can ban specific platforms while connected to the company network or design custom rules that make sense for your business.
 If you’re very concerned about excessive social media usage and wasted time, consider implementing one of the best employee monitoring software solutions.
 These tools can block employees from accessing certain sites during specific hours.
 However, educating your team on the disadvantages of social media usage may be enough to curb unwanted use in the workplace.

 Focus is vital to productivity, but a noisy work environment can make focusing impossible for your employees.
 The noise factor is often increased due to a chatty or noisy co-worker.
 Foot tapping, loud keyboards and office gossip are the primary culprits in colleague-related disturbances.
 Such noise can be stressful — and stress and productivity don’t often go hand in hand.
+Managing noise levels is crucial when working to increase productivity in the workplace.
 Here are some tips:

 TipBottom line